getreu/tp-note/doc/source/tp-note--manpage.md

 # NAME

-_Tp-Note_ - fast note taking with templates and filename synchronization.
+_Tp-Note_ - save and edit your clipboard content as a note file.

 # SYNOPSIS